serenity-is/docs/tutorials/movies/12-adding-primary-and-gallery-images.md

 }
 ```

 These modifications allow you to manage primary and gallery images for both Person and Movie records.

 The `FilenameFormat` property within the attributes is used to define the format for image filenames.
-For instance, the primary image for a Person will be uploaded to a folder located under *App_Data/upload/Person/PrimaryImage/*.
+For example, the primary image for a Person will be uploaded to a folder located under *App_Data/upload/Person/PrimaryImage/*.

 > You have the flexibility to change the upload root (default is *App_Data/upload*) by modifying the *UploadSettings* key in the appsettings.json file.